hagoodwi92/covid-19-capstone/README.md

 * Stretch

-all 50 states in the bar graph, daily new deaths
+all 50 states in the bar graph, daily new deaths - done

-search funtion to find a state, with state map even!
+search funtion to find a state, with state map even! - fri

-A chart with data
+A chart with data - done

-A map of the U.S. that shows outbreak rates by color
+A map of the U.S. that shows outbreak rates by color - stuck

-multiple states: avoid a state when it meets 3 criteria: bad covid rates, violence, bad weather, etc. avoid this state if meets criteria
+multiple states: avoid a state when it meets 3 criteria: bad covid rates, violence, bad weather, etc. avoid this state if meets criteria- not doing

-make account, add your states to track. daily email
+make account, add your states to track. daily email- probably not

-home page with cdc mask guidelines, video from fauci etc
+home page with cdc mask guidelines, video from fauci etc- yes

-A state map of Oregon showing daily outbreak rates by county
+A state map of Oregon showing daily outbreak rates by county- stretch

 * Additional Tools